SEMICeu/uri.semic.eu-proxy/README.md

 ## development
 Doing local development is possible, but one should replace the multidomains in Caddy  with a single localhost domain.
 This is to avoid that Caddy will try to register a certificate of the exitsing domains.
 The Makefile includes several localhost tests which allow to see the behaviour of the setup.

+Both the Caddy and the Nginx are variants of their official Docker images.
+This is because they require some modules to be activated.
+Caddy allows to extend it with caddy modules through Docker build instructions and having so a close connection with the official repositories.
+Nginx has no standard way to extend is with modules through Docker.
+The instructions to include common modules into the docker images require to rebuild Nginx from source with the modules included.
+For that the Offical Nginx Docker build script has been copied into this repository.
+To build the uri.semic.eu Nginx first this images has to be build and then the configured Nginx will be build.